 2) LEADERS LEAD

 Leaders lead songs.
 I think it’s really important for every adult in the room to be engaged with the songs, standing on their feet and doing the actions.
-When students see the leaders doing the songs the excitement is contagious.
+When children see the leaders doing the songs the excitement is contagious.

 3) LEADERS TEACH

-I believe one of the greatest things that you can do as a children’s leader is to cultivate kid worship leaders.
+I believe one of the greatest things that you can do as a children’s leader is to cultivate child worship leaders.
 I always try to bring three or four children up to the front when I am leading kids songs.
 They love to be involved.
 RIGHT NOW is the time to start creating leaders of our kids.

 4) USE A VARIETY OF SONGS